 Yeah, I think we all saw this coming.
 Even since the days of Brawl, fans have wanted to see Shadow appear in the series, even as just a palette swap of Sonic.
 But his being an Assist Trophy seemed to get in the way of that… until now.
 Granted, nothing’s been confirmed yet but with Knuckles appearing in Ultimate as the Assist Trophy rep for the Sonic series, could this mean Shadow will show up?

 While not an accurate description of his character, Shadow has always been a Sonic clone.
-He looks like him, is as fast as him, has a lot of the same abilities and the two have been rivals ever since.
+He looks like him, is as fast as him, has a lot of the same abilities and the two have been rivals ever since his first appearance.
 Most of his appearances usually involve the two of them getting into a scrap so it’d be great to see the two duke it out in Smash.
 Sure, Shadow’s Chaos powers give him a little bit more of an identity but, aside from those, he’d probably end up playing just like Sonic anyway so may as well give him the Echo Fighter treatment and give players the joy of seeing this edge-lord getting into fights with Jigglypuff and the Duck Hunt dog.

 5. Medusa (Kid Icarus series)